-- Ensuring that the COVID-19 case is excluded from the workplace until our return-towork requirements are met. - Excluding employees with COVID-19 exposure from the workplace for 14 10 days after the last known COVID-19 exposure to a COVID-19 case. - NOTE: See exceptions for vaccinated individuals or COVID recoverees. - Continuing and maintaining an employee's earning, seniority, and all other employee rights and benefits whenever we've demonstrated that the COVID-19 exposure is work-related. - Providing employees at the time of exclusion with information on available benefits.
+• Ensuring that the COVID-19 case is excluded from the workplace until our return-towork requirements are met.

+- Exclude unvaccinated, exposed employees for at least 5 days. - Require all exposed employees be tested for COVID-19. - Excluding employees with COVID-19 exposure from the workplace for 14-10 days after the last known COVID-19 exposure to a COVID-19 case. - o NOTE: See exceptions for vaccinated individuals or COVID recoverees. - Continuing and maintaining an employee's earning, seniority, and all other employee rights and benefits whenever we've demonstrated that the COVID-19 exposure is work-related. - Providing employees at the time of exclusion with information on available benefits.